Dushyantgoswami/docs/docs/developers/cosmwasm-rollapp/run-the-rollapp.md

 ---
-title: "dYmension Wasm Node"
+title: "Buid and Run the RollApp"
 order: 3
 slug: dym-wasm-node
 ---

-# Dymension-Wasm Node

-Running dymension-wasm RollApp built using the RDK and dymint.
+# Run the RollApp

 ## Install the binary